 Potential degree candidates must plan accordingly and submit their applications to comply with the five-year course expiration policy or they risk losing degree credit for completed course work.
 Additionally, admission eligibility will be jeopardized if, at the point of application to the program, the five-year degree completion policy cannot be satisfied.

 Graduate with Your Harvard Degree

-When you have fulfilled all degree requirements, you will earn your degree: Master of Liberal Arts in Extension Studies, Field: Anthropology and Archaeology.
-Degrees are awarded in November, March, and May.
-You may participate in the annual Harvard Commencement ceremony in May.
+When you have fulfilled all degree requirements, you will earn your Harvard University degree: Master of Liberal Arts (ALM) in Extension Studies, Field: Anthropology and Archaeology.
+Degrees are awarded in November, March, and May, with the annual Harvard Commencement ceremony in May.